IRA 101: What they are and how they can help you save for retirement

 What is a rollover IRA?

-Now onto the rollover IRA.
-Many savers open an IRA to “roll over” funds from existing retirement accounts like a 401(k), 403(b), or 457(b) from a previous employer.
-It might seem like a "rollover IRA" is its own category, but in reality, it’s just a traditional IRA or Roth IRA with the same tax advantages and contribution limits.
+Many savers open an IRA specifically to "roll over" funds from existing retirement accounts, such as a 401(k), 403(b), or 457(b) plan, from a previous employer.
+Sometimes people talk about "rollover IRAs" as if it is its own category, but in reality, it’s just a traditional IRA or Roth IRA with the same tax advantages and contribution limits.
 Which type of IRA you choose to "roll over" your funds into is entirely up to you.

-Rollover IRAs make sense for savers looking to consolidate several retirement accounts.
-Doing so can help you keep track of your savings goals and potentially save you money by reducing or eliminating fees or commissions charged on each account.
+Rollover IRAs make sense for savers looking to consolidate several retirement accounts rather than having a separate retirement account for each employer.
+On average, a 55 year old American will have had 12 different jobs in the course of their career.
+Consolidating disparate retirement accounts can help you keep track of your savings goals and potentially save you money by reducing or eliminating fees or commissions charged on each account.

 How much can I contribute to an IRA?